Capoeira: Songs

 Many of the songs are sung in a call and response format while others are in the form of a narrative.
 Capoeiristas sing about a wide variety of subjects.
 Some songs are about history or stories of famous capoeiristas.
 Other songs attempt to inspire players to play better.
 Some songs are about what is going on within the roda.
 Sometimes the songs are about life or love lost.
 Others have lighthearted and playful lyrics.

 There are four basic kinds of songs in capoeira, the Ladaínha, Chula, Corrido and Quadra.
 The Ladaínha is a narrative solo sung only at the beginning of a roda, often by a mestre (master) or most respected capoeirista present.
 The solo is followed by a louvação, a call and response pattern that usually thanks God and one's master, among other things.
 Each call is usually repeated word-for-word by the responders.
 The Chula is a song where the singer part is much bigger than the chorus response, usually eight singer verses for one chorus response, but the proportion may vary.
 The Corrido is a song where the singer part and the chorus response are equal, normally two verses by two responses.
 Finally, the Quadra is a song where the same verse is repeated four times, either three singer verses followed by one chorus response, or one verse and one response.

 Capoeira songs can talk about virtually anything, being it about a historical fact, a famous capoeirista, trivial life facts, hidden messages for players, anything.
 Improvisation is very important also, while singing a song the main singer can change the music's lyrics, telling something that's happening in or outside the roda.

+Philosophy

+Malícia (malice)

+The basic term of capoeira philosophy is malícia (malice).
+One aspect of malicia consists of deceiving the opponent into thinking that you are going to execute a certain move when in fact you are going to do something completely different.
+There is an example of malícia of Besouro who once fell to the ground during a game, crying like a woman and begging for mercy.
+Mestre João Pequeno claimed that he teaches his students how to play capoeira, but they should learn malícia for themselves since it cannot be taught.

+The meaning of malícia in capoeira has expanded over time to cunning, suspicion, alertness, readiness, flexibility, and adaptation.
+Basically, it is the capacity to understand someone's intentions and making use of this understanding to misdirect someone as to your next move.
+In the contemporary capoeira, this is done good-naturedly, contrary to what the word may suggest.
+Nestor Capoeira explicated malícia as follows: